binnatheanalyst/Data-Modelling-Sports-Betting-/README.md

 ## 1. Thought process
 [Sports Betting Data Build.xlsx](https://github.com/user-attachments/files/23343003/Sports.Betting.Data.Build.xlsx)

-It all began with a simple curiosity, ***“How do betting companies come up with their odds ?”***
+It began with a simple curiosity, ***“How do betting companies come up with their odds ?”***

 I’d look at match predictions and wonder, ***“What magic formula makes one team 2.1 odds and another 3.6 ?”***
-That curiosity turned into a full-blown data exploration rabbit hole.
+That curiosity turned into a full-blown data exploration rabbit hole about 6 months ago.

 <img width="963" height="737" alt="image" src="https://github.com/user-attachments/assets/9fcc8359-405c-4abd-8896-f6515282920b" />